 No matter how you plan to stay cool, you want an efficient machine that’s going to be reliable for years to come.
 Well, that’s where a wall AC unit comes into play.
 Better than fans and longer-lasting than portable units, wall AC’s are the ultimate beast to cool your small room or large space, and they come in a variety of different strengths.
 Here are Gear Hungry’s top seven wall AC units to chill out without cashing out.

-The Best Wall AC Units in 2019
+The Best Wall AC Unit

 From the brand you’ve (probably) never heard of comes a cost-effective, small wall-mount AC.
 It’s Energy Star rating puts it up a notch, and being under 65 pounds makes for easier carrying and install.
 If you’re man enough, you can put this in yourself, but don’t mess up your back.